Winter Wonderland shines for the Ashland community

 “Opening night is like Christmas eve, things are getting kicked off.
 We’ve worked from ninety-four degrees down to sixteen degrees since the first of October to get to tonight.
 So, you know, it’s a big deal for us,” said Marion Russell, Winter Wonderland of Lights chairman.

-This year over twenty-eight thousand dollars went into new and old displays.
-More than eight hundred and fifty thousand lights shine all around Central Park with more being added every year.
+This year more than $28,000 went into new and old displays, and more than 850,000 lights shine all around Central Park with more being added every year.

 “Me and my wife, we used to come and we would actually look at the lights whenever we were first dating, so I mean I feel like it’s pretty fit to bring our little girl here,” Anthony Cox commented as he was taking his daughter to see the lights.